wqking/metapp/doc/benchmark.md

 **Remarks**

-When invoking Qt `QMetaMethod`, Qt doesn't very thin wrapper on the arguments.
-To my limited knowledge, Qt only gets arguments' addresses, does basic type checking, and pass the arguments' addresses to the target method directly (that's why Qt requires the arguments types must match the parameters types in the target method).
+When invoking Qt `QMetaMethod`, Qt does very thin wrapper on the arguments.
+To my limited knowledge, Qt only gets arguments' addresses, does basic type checking, and passes the arguments' addresses to the target method directly (that's why Qt requires the arguments types must match the parameters types in the target method).
 For metapp, the arguments are the general `Variant`, there is more to do than Qt when passing `Variant` to the target method.

 <a id="mdtoc_e989de5b"></a>
 ### Invoke method `int (int, int)` with argument `(double, double)`, with casting

-10M iterations, metapp uses 1358 ms, Qt uses 1034 ms.
+10M iterations, metapp uses 1226 ms, Qt uses 1034 ms.

 Code for metapp